Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 The myth in Southern France is that if you treat a black cat with respect, you’ll get repaid with a lot of wealth!
 That’s why many people give these cats the first bite of their meals and a nice and comfy sleeping place.

-Finding treasure at crossroads
+Finding treasure at a crossroads

 Pop Culture

-Hollywood, for one, loves working with black cats, considering the number of popular black cats from TV shows and movies in the past like The Simpsons, Hocus Pocus, Sabrina the Teenage Witch, and many more.
+Hollywood, for one, loves working with black cats, considering the number of popular black cats from TV shows and movies like The SimpsonsHocus PocusSabrina the Teenage Witch, and many more.
 Many of these shows and movies are cult classics.
+See where we’re going with this?

 Holidays

 How many of you are aware of black cats having their own holidays?
 Not many, right?
 This one isn’t even a myth!
-It’s a fact, and a really cool one at that!
+It’s a fact.
+And a really cool one at that!
 Irrespective of whether they’re good omens or bad ones, they have their own day.

 Are you scared?

 Unlike other myths, this one doesn’t really mean that it’s evil or it’s a sign of bad luck or anything, but it means that you’re scared and need to face your fears.
-A black cat attacking you in your dream also means the same the same thing.
+A black cat attacking you in your dream also means the same thing.

 Leave some milk for them